 I am incredibly grateful to have served the Triangle area as a licensed counselor since 2005.

 I studied psychology at NC State and was trained as a counselor at Penn State with a focus on Rehabilitation Counseling.
 My training was rooted in Person-Centered Counseling and the work of Carl Rogers.
 I wouldn't be where I am without all the wonderful teachers who have shared their wisdom with me along the way.

 Much of my clinical experience came from working at the Alcoholism Treatment Center in Raleigh.
 I served as an inpatient counselor and worked closely with a multidisciplinary team helping people recover from addiction and mental health issues.

 I later worked for Triangle Family Services, where I continued to provide individual counseling on an outpatient basis.
 I also contracted with local agencies to provide in-home counseling.
 After leaving Triangle Family Services I joined TPC Counseling, where I immersed myself in Narrative Therapy and the integration of spirituality and counseling.

-I have found the practice of meditation to be incredibly helpful in my own life and in my relationships.
-Working with individuals who are interested in meditation as part of the counseling process is what I enjoy most about my practice.
+I have found the practice of meditation to be incredibly helpful in my own life.
+I really enjoy working with individuals who are interested in meditation as part of the counseling process.

-I am also familiar with and have experience in using a variety of counseling approaches (Existential, Cognitive-Behavioral, Narrative, Solution-Focused, Mindfulness-Based, 12-Steps, Contemplative), and will tailor my approach to suit your needs.
+I am familiar with and have experience in using a variety of counseling approaches (Existential, Cognitive-Behavioral, Narrative, Solution-Focused, Mindfulness-Based, 12-Steps), and will tailor my approach to suit your needs.
 My approach is also influenced by my interest in contemplative spirituality.